Applications for places on the Manchester Nexus SCITT must be made through Apply for teacher training – GOV.UK (www.gov.uk)

 It is not a requirement that you have school experience.
 However, candidates have reported that they find it beneficial.
 You may find that it can have a positive impact on your confidence and your understanding of the modern classroom.
 We appreciate that this may have been even more difficult, due to the pandemic, so please do not see lack of experience as a reason to not apply with us.

 You will be required to submit a personal statement expressing your reasons for applying for Teacher Training, why you want to become a teacher and how your experiences, personal skills and attributes will allow you to become an effective teacher.

 You will be required to provide the names of 2 referees.
-One of these referees should ideally be an academic reference from your first degree university, if you graduated within the last 5 years, and one should be from a personal referee who can testify to your character, personal attributes and qualities.
+One of these referees should ideally be an academic reference from your first degree university, if you graduated within the last 5 years, and one should be from an employer where possible, who can testify to your character, personal attributes and qualities.
 You should avoid supplying references that have come from a personal acquaintance.
 This will prolong the application process as we will need to request that you provide a professional reference instead.

 At interview, you will be required to verify your identity, preferably from a current photographic ID.
 A passport or driving licence and proof of address will be suitable. *There may occasionally be exceptional reasons where none is available on the day of interview.
 In this case please inform us ahead of time.